KusionStack/kusionstack.io/docs/user_docs/getting-started/install/kusionup.md

   ▸ latest
 ```

-Execute to `kusionup ls-ver' to list all installable **kusion**versions from the built-in installation sources :
+Also, you can list all the available versions of `kusion`:

 ```bash
 $ kusionup ls-ver